Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/GitHub/github-pages-md-link-behavior.md

 - *Pages* tries to convert both `index.md` and `README.md` into `index.html`.
 This logically collides, of cource.
 It seems the page generation algorithm always find `index.md` first to be converted, thus `README.md` is not touched.

   📝 **Additional Note:**
   When `index.md` is created in addtion to an already existing `README.md`, `index.md` is converted into html to overwrite `index.html`.
 When `index.md` is removed and `README.md` remains, the new `index.html` is created from it.
-I think some different results were observed; it might imply existence of some race condition.
+I think some different results were observed; it might suggest existence of some race condition.

 #### 📌 My `_config.yml`